As an Amazon Associate I earn from qualifying purchases.

 I’m not one to waste food these days, so I instantly put the “throw away” parts of the chicken to work for me.

 There’s just nothing like homemade chicken stock.
 It serves so many purposes.
 From soup bases to flavoring cooked grains and stews, chicken stock is a must have in any clean eating kitchen.
-Here’s how to make it.

 - 2 small bay leaves

-- After you’ve removed all the edible parts of your chicken, put everything else in a very large stock pot.
+- After you've removed all the edible parts of your chicken, put everything else in a very large stock pot.
+This includes skin, cartilage, any part you don't eat.
+You can use more bones if you have them.
+I often store extras in the freezer until I'm ready to make broth.

-- Add approximately 20 cups of water to the pot.
+- Add water to the pot.

 - Then go into your refrigerator and find any veggies that would typically go well in soup.
 For me, that was onions, carrots and celery.
 But you can also use greens such as carrot tops.
 Any veggie that will give the broth flavor will work.